priitroosivali/bank-account-handling/README.md

 # Description
 REST API for handling bank account functions.
 Spring Boot application with H2 database.

 Ability to create new accounts.
 Able to request all Account balance which includes all currencies as seperate balances.
 Add funds to a specific currency in an account.
 Debit funds from a specific currency from an account.
 Able to exchange from one currency to another with a fixed rate if funds are available.
 Currently supports only 4 currencies for simplicity.
 (EUR, USD, SEK, RUB).
-Currently Database is automatically filled with one Account on start up and refreshes to that state on each restart.
+Currently Database is automatically filled with one Account on start up and refreshes to that state on each restart

 # Setup Instructions

 Clone repository to local machine.
 Update dependencies.
 Run BankAccountHandlingApplication.
 H2 db starts automatically with console enabled at localhost:8080/h2-console.
 Password: "pass" Username: "root".
 To test requests can use Postman.

 # API Documentation